Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-cloud-sample-eventhubs-binder/README.md

             output:
               destination: [the-same-eventhub-name-as-above]
     ```
-    > Since we're not using the default profile to run the application,
-      we should specify `spring.profiles.active=mi` run the Spring Boot application.
+    > We should specify `spring.profiles.active=mi` to run the Spring Boot application.
       For App Service, please add a configuration entry for this.

 ##### Redeploy Application